 Christmas

-Corporate Christmas Hampers: A Sustainable Guide
+Corporate Christmas Hampers: A Practical Guide

 What goes into a great corporate Christmas hamper?

 Start with a clear feeling rather than a long list.
 A great hamper has a small spine of genuinely lovely things, not a scattergun of filler.
 Think a few artisan edible treats people actually want to eat, one or two reusable items that outlive the season, and a textural detail like pine or dried orange that makes the open feel festive.
 Balance the sweet with the savoury, and leave a little room so the box does not look crammed.
-The packaging is part of the gift, because it is the first thing anyone touches, so tidy recycled materials matter more than ribbon for ribbon's sake.
+The packaging is part of the gift, because it is the first thing anyone touches, so tidy recyclable materials matter more than ribbon for ribbon's sake.
 Finish with a short, human note that sounds like a person wrote it.
 The test is simple: would the recipient be quietly pleased to receive this at home?
 If yes, you have a hamper.
 If not, you have a parcel.

 Client hampers versus staff hampers: what changes?